mirzaakhena/theitem/FEATURES.md

 The Interface Segregation Principle helps to promote the separation of concerns and loose coupling within a software system, making it easier to modify and extend individual components without affecting others.

-In gogen framework, you find this principle in every `Outport` interface which compose other interface from `domain_item/model/repository` or `domain_item/model/service`. `Outport` only compose all method that will be used by Interactor.
+In gogen framework, you find this principle in every `Outport` interface which compose other interface from `domain_item/model/repository` or `domain_item/model/service`.
+It works like extending an interface from another interface.
+`Outport` only compose all method that will be used by Interactor.

 So instead of creating an interface like this :